 The choir is always interested in hearing from organisations who would like to use our services.
 You can contact us by clicking the ‘Contact Us’ link.

-Sheila Lamisere of the local Motor Neurone Disease Association group visited a recent rehearsal of Kaleidoscope Choir to accept a cheque for £1385.
+Sheila Lamisere of the local Motor Neurone Disease Association group visited a 2017 rehearsal of Kaleidoscope Choir to accept a cheque for £1385.
 Sheila explained that the local MNDA group supports people living with MND and their families.
 They hold regular meetings to provide members with the chance to meet others in a similar situation who can share their experience and knowledge.

 They can also help with funding – this may be for specialist equipment, adaptations to house or car, household appliances to facilitate care etc., or simply to improve quality of life.